meatball133/crystal/concepts/tuple/introduction.md

 ```

 Another difference when it comes to accessing elements from arrays is that if the index is specified, then the compiler will check that the index is within the bounds of the tuple.
-Meaning you will get a compile time error instead of a runtime error.
+This means you will get a compile time error instead of a runtime error.

 ```crystal
 tuple = {1, "foo", 'c'}